 - One should have a DTI (debt to income) ratio of less than 50%.

 - The house must be your primary residence.
 In WA and CA, you may be able to do a second/vacation home, or rental.

 - And other factors, discussed when you reach out to us.

 Q: What types of properties are considered:

-A: Single family homes (can include duplexes, if you live in one of the 2 units, but no +3 units), Condominiums, Townhomes.
+A: Single family properties with 1 to 4 units, Condominiums, Townhomes.
 Manufactured/mobile homes are generally not considered.

 Q: Do the firms benefit from the equity?

 A: They can be considered, but carry different underwriting, due to their risks.